with Inge Kaul, Christian Flachsland, and Nina Hall

 Inge Kaul is an Adjunct Professor at the Hertie School.
 She served as the first director of the Human Development Report office of UNDP, New York, between 1989 and 1995 and later as director of UNDP’s Office of Development Studies.
 Her publications include Global Public Goods (Cheltenham: Edward Elgar Publishing, 2016) Providing Global Public Goods; Managing Globalization (New York: OUP, 2003) and The New Public Finance; Responding to Global Challenges (New York: OUP, 2006).
 Her current research focuses on issues of policy change, notably the identification of factors and conditions that facilitate or impede policy responses to global challenges, and thus, successes and failures of global governance.

-Christian Flachsland is Assistant Professor of Climate and Energy Governance at the Hertie School of Governance.
+Christian Flachsland is Assistant Professor of Climate and Energy Governance at the Hertie School.
 His research focuses on climate and energy policy options across different levels of governance.
 Flachsland is also head of the governance working group at the Mercator Research Institute on Global Commons and Climate Change (MCC).
 He previously co-led the working group Assessments and Scientific Policy Advice at MCC, and was a contributing author to the Fifth Assessment on the Mitigation of Climate Change by the Intergovernmental Panel on Climate Change (IPCC).
 He studied sociology, economics and philosophy at Potsdam University and was a PhD student at the Potsdam Institute for Climate Impact Research (PIK).
 He earned his PhD from the TU Berlin in 2010.